Longwood University: Longwood House

-Southeast of the university's main campus is the Longwood House, a home built in 1811 but was burned and rebuilt in 1815 by Nathaniel E. Venable.
-The estate on which the home sits is the historic home of the Venable and Barber families and the namesake of the university.
-Confederate General Joseph E. Johnston was born in a house on the estate that no longer exists.
-The estate was purchased in 1928 by the State Teachers College and has been used as the home of the Longwood president since 1969.
+Located southeast of the university's main campus, Longwood House has served as the official residence of the president of Longwood since 1969.
+The house stands on the historic Longwood estate, the former home of the Venable and Barber families and is the namesake of the university.
+Built in 1811, the original house burned and was rebuilt in 1815 by Nathaniel E. Venable.
+The estate was acquired by the State Teachers College in 1928.
+Confederate General Joseph E. Johnston was born in another house on the estate that no longer exists on the property.

 Athletics

 Longwood University's 14 varsity athletics programs, known as the Lancers, compete at the NCAA Division I level.
 Thirteen of those teams compete in the Big South Conference, while field hockey is a member of the Mid-American Conference.

 Longwood has six varsity men's teams, including baseball, basketball, cross country, golf, soccer and tennis.
 Longwood's eight women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball and tennis.

 The program has produced a number of professional athletes, most notably Jerome Kersey (NBA), Michael Tucker (MLB), and Tina Barrett (LPGA), all of whom were part of the school's inaugural Athletics Hall of Fame Class in 2006.
 Alumnus Mark Montgomery is also currently a relief pitcher in the New York Yankees organization.

+In the 2021-22 season, both the Longwood men's and women's basketball teams won their respective Big South Conference tournaments, securing the programs' first-ever appearances in the NCAA Division I tournament in school history.
+The men's team captured the conference title again in 2024, earning a second bid to the NCAA tournament.

 The Longwood softball program won Big South Championships in 2013, 2015, and 2016, three of their first four years of conference membership.
 The Lancers earned an automatic bid to an NCAA Regional all three times, becoming Longwood's first program in the Division I era to reach the NCAA postseason.
 They won one game in the 2015 tournament, and two in 2016.
-The men's and women's basketball programs won the 2022 Big South Conference Tournaments and both received bids to the 2022 NCAA Division I men's and women's basketball tournaments.
-The men's basketball team won the 2024 Big South Conference Tournament and received a bid to the 2024 NCAA Division I tournament.